FarmBot-Docs/farmbot-genesis/v1.6/manufacturing/pre-assembly/tools/seeder.md

 ---
-title: "Seed Injector"
+title: "Seeder"
-slug: "seed-injector"
+slug: "seeder"
-description: "Pre-assembly and packing instructions for the seed injector"
+description: "Pre-assembly and packing instructions for the seeder tool"
 ---

 * toc